 There seems to be a pattern here: he grows up in a fly-by blink, goes off to achieve higher education; comes home for long summer breaks, but is then compelled to return to that other place he lives that is not here… not home.
 Though he tends to refer to it in such terms, I’d like to think that’s because no one’s there harping about laundry and keeping the bathroom clean.

 It’s interesting how many times and ways you say good-bye to a child throughout their life.
 It seems to go on forever and maybe that’s the point: that the process of parenthood is evolutionary practice for letting go of so many other salient, important things… even life itself.
-I don’t know; that may be too heavy!
-But whatever else you can say about it, parenting is fraught with the demand to find balance between loving and letting go, and it always seems to find newer and ever more complex ways to test you at that.
+I don’t know; that may be too heavy, but whatever else you can say about it, parenting is fraught with the demand to find balance between loving and letting go, and it always seems to find newer and ever more complex ways to test you on that.

-It starts early, the pulling away; about the time of toddlerhood, when that three-year-old suddenly puts their foot down about a whole host of things (literally and figuratively).
-This streak of independence leads to the longer days of kindergarten, full-time grade school with after school programs; then middle school with its natural drift from family to friends, high school with more of the same (including, now, the full-time passion of puberty), all leading up to what one friend’s child called “really big boy school,” college, where all of life twists into the practice version of their truly leaving home.
+It starts early, the pulling away, somewhere around the time of toddlerhood, when that three-year-old suddenly puts their foot down about a whole host of things (literally and figuratively).
+This streak of independence leads to the longer days of kindergarten, full-time grade school with after-school programs; then middle school with its natural drift from family to friends, high school with more of the same (including, now, the full-time passion of puberty), all leading to what one friend’s child called, “really big boy school,” college, where all of life twists into the practice version of their truly leaving home.
 Brutal.
 Freeing.
 Confusing.
 Exhilarating.